Why I Needed to Think Deep

 I realized as I was doing things like constantly doomscrolling Facebook, I would come across a piece of content and land somewhere on the spectrum of disagree to agree.

-This next part is super important!
+This next part is pretty important!

 I realized my opinions were mostly just agreeing or disagreeing with the opinions of others!